vgteam/vg/README.md

 You'll need the protobuf and jansson development libraries installed on your server.

     sudo apt-get install protobuf-compiler libprotoc-dev libjansson-dev automake libtool

+Additionally, to run the tests, you will need jq.

+    sudo apt-get install jq

 You can also run `make get-deps`.